jonasengelmann/pydantic-cidoc-crm/README.md

 ## Pydantic Cidoc-CRM Implementation
 [![License](https://img.shields.io/github/license/jonasengelmann/pydantic-cidoc-crm)](LICENSE)

-A Python implementation of Cidoc-CRM using pydantic and rdflib, that provides rigours type checking and safeguards against any typos.
+A Python implementation of Cidoc-CRM using pydantic and rdflib.

+Data modelling in conformity with Cidoc-CRM poses some challenges.
+Cidoc-CRM has a complex inheritance structure, from which specific range and domain restrictions are derived.
+Complying with these restrictions can be difficult at times.
+This package is an attempt to facilitate working with Cidoc-CRM in Python, as well as mitigate some of its challenges.
+By means of rigours type checking, domain and range are ensured to be correct at all times, as well as typos prevented that would hinder interoperability.

 ## Usage